zenorogue/seuphorica/README.md

 V6: fixed both ends of portal being added to discard

-V7: better portal graphics, fixed a crash when removing a portal by clicking it, fixed missing details in the game log
+V7: better portal graphics, fixed a crash when removing a portal by clicking it, fixed missing details in the game log, show tax when skipping move

 Plans: better dictionary, better balance